 Can anyone learn how to develop an entrepreneurial mindset?
 That is a definitive YES.
 I’ve always worked with the following guidelines:

 - Never assume I know it all – I try to remain curious and keep looking to improve.
 My motto in all this is “I don’t know what I don’t know”.
 Therefore, I’m always searching for questions I should be asking at every opportunity.
-I believe it’s called a discovery mindset.
+Some people call it a discovery mindset.

 - Don’t major on the minor – I try to choose my battles.
 I’m more interested in winning the war.
 Some things are just not worth worrying about.
 So, it’s good to avoid stressing about things I know I can’t change.